-Reducing unnecessary plastic consumption is a great start, so can consider the following:
+To reduce unnecessary plastic consumption, you can consider the following:

 This will reduce plastic waste and increase the demand for improving product and packaging design.

-Reduce your plastic usage by bringing your bag to the shop, buying loose produce and bulk whenever possible & visiting your farmers’ market.
+Reduce your plastic usage by bringing your bag to the shop and buying loose produce and bulk in jars and reusable containers whenever possible.

-Nowadays, you can discover ALMOST anything in sustainable packaging that can be reused and recycled endlessly (such as glass and aluminum).
+Nowadays, you can discover nearly anything in sustainable packaging that can be reused and recycled endlessly (such as glass and aluminum).

 4) Buy second-hand

 Second-hand items are much more sustainable since they’ve already been created and circulated.
-Buying second-hand will also save things from going to landfills.
+Buying second-hand will save money & things from going to landfills.